xiaweijie1996/R2M-Model/README.md

 pv_allocation: pv_allocation is a list, the number of components have to match the number of customers, the sum of components has to be 1.

 ## The explanation of output data of EnergyFlux_data.
-generation_pv: the generation of PV in this hour.
+`generation_pv`: the generation of PV in this hour.
-consumption: the consumption of customer in this hour.
+`consumption`: the consumption of customer in this hour.
-surplus: the energy surplus in this hour, if consumption<=generation_pv, then, surplus=generation_pv-consumption, otherwise surplus=0.
+`surplus`: the energy surplus in this hour, if consumption<=generation_pv, then, surplus=generation_pv-consumption, otherwise surplus=0.
-grid consumption: grid consumption is the power consumption supporting by gird in this hour in the scenario **without battery**.
+`grid consumption`: grid consumption is the power consumption supporting by gird in this hour in the scenario **without battery**.
-use_power_pv1: use_power_pv1 is the power consumption supporting by PV panel in this hour.
+`use_power_pv1`: use_power_pv1 is the power consumption supporting by PV panel in this hour.
-use_power_grid1: use_power_grid1 is the power consumption supporting by gird in this hour in the scenario **with the battery**.
+`use_power_grid1`: use_power_grid1 is the power consumption supporting by gird in this hour in the scenario **with the battery**.
-en_battery_grid1: en_battery_grid1 is the enegy absorbed by battery from the grid.
+`en_battery_grid1`: en_battery_grid1 is the enegy absorbed by battery from the grid.
-en_battery_pv1: en_battery_pv1 is the enegy absorbed by battery from the PV panel.
+`en_battery_pv1`: en_battery_pv1 is the enegy absorbed by battery from the PV panel.
-en_dump1: en_dump 1 is the energy left after consumption and charging of the battery, this part of energy can be sold.
+`en_dump1`: en_dump 1 is the energy left after consumption and charging of the battery, this part of energy can be sold.